 - Are the assets meeting the prospect's current and future goals?

-To strengthen your case, it helps to identify any actual deficiencies, potential risks, or room for improvement.
+To strengthen your case, identify any actual deficiencies, potential risks, or room for improvement.
 This might include, for example, the equity/fixed income mix, a particular asset class (or security) that is over- or underweight, insufficient income, excess risk, or high fund expenses.

 Plan for future goals.
 It may be that the current allocation has served the prospect well in the past.
-Still, now could be the time to adjust the investments to help meet goals going forward (e.g., as the prospect nears retirement).
+But now could be the time to adjust the investments to help meet goals going forward, especially if the prospect is nearing retirement.

 Take profits and de-risk.
-The prospect's allocations may have performed really well lately, in part due to the run-up in equities we've seen in the last few years.
+The prospect's allocations may have performed well lately, in part due to the run-up in equities we've seen over the past decade.
 Consider locking in some of this growth and reallocating to de-risk the portfolio, in case the markets pull back and erase the gains.

 Review internal fund expenses.
 If internal fund expenses are high, you may be able to offer lower-cost institutional shares of the same (or similar) funds.
 This way, the prospect's cost of ownership will be reduced.